robjsnow/robjsnow/README.md

       </a>
       <p><strong>Created for my son</strong></p>
       <p><a href="https://yellow-water-02e94ce10.4.azurestaticapps.net/">Live Demo</a> | <a href="https://github.com/robjsnow/avr/">Source Code</a></p>
-      <p>Aliens vs Robots is a react game created especially for my five-year-old son to enjoy.
-This game highlights my expertise in frontend web development, specifically in React and JavaScript/JSX, with an emphasis on game development.</p>
+      <p>Wife’s unique twist on tic-tac-toe, a project for my son that I converted to React and made fully responsive.</p>
     </td>
   </tr>
   <tr>